idris-lang/Idris2/docs/source/backends/backend-cookbook.rst

-The custom code generation back-end gets a context of definitions, a template directory and an an output directory, a ``Core.TT.ClosedTerm`` to compile and a path to an output file.
+The custom code generation back-end gets a context of definitions, a template directory and an output directory, a ``Core.TT.ClosedTerm`` to compile and a path to an output file.

 .. code-block:: idris